 experienced exchangers, we do like to exchange with foreigners (we made around 40 swaps since

 1988 !).
 We were for a long time onlty members of Intervac

 (international home exchange), we are now Homelink members too.

 We understood quickly exchanges were not only an economic solution but a way of behaving in foreign countries differently from most of tourists.
 We often choose to live in less crowded places than historic burroughs, sometimes in isolated ones, living the life of the locals.

 We are also members of Trustedhousesitters & Nomador organizations, as sometimes we like to travel not knowing precisely where we'll go.
-And then, we do need to find house/pet sitters to keep our animals at home
+And then, we do need to find house/pet sitters to keep our cat at home

 Ex smokers, we tolerate smokers as long as they do smoke outside the house.